zchee/neovim-wiki/Development-tips.md

 - `finish` to **step out** of the current function
 - `p zub` to print the value of `zub`
 - `bt` to see a **backtrace** (callstack) from the current location
-- `CTRL-x CTRL-a` to **show a TUI view of the source file** in the current debugging context.
+- `CTRL-x CTRL-a` or `tui enable` to **show a TUI view of the source file** in the current debugging context.
 This can be extremely useful as it avoids the need for a gdb "frontend".
     - `<up>` and `<down>` to scroll the source file view

 ### Using `gdbserver`